pedro-javierf/fpgaMIPS/README.md

-# VhdlMIPS
+# fpgaMIPS
-VHDL source for a BasicMIPS processor for learning purposes
+VHDL source for a BasicMIPS processor designed for learning purposes.